Myndex/SAPC-APCA/README.md

             * Ambient light of approximately 200 lux.
                 * The light should not _directly_ shine on the face of the monitor.
                 * The light should not shine into the eyes of the user while viewing the monitor.
-                * Test level using an 18% photo greycard positioned on top of the monitor.
+                * The previous 18% greycard method was deleted as being problematic.
-                * orient the greycard at a 45 degree angle to the primary light source.
+                * What is actually important is that the area within view surrounding the monitor be at ~20% luminance of the monitor's max white level.
+If the monitor is surrounded by 80% white walls then it is those 80% walls that need to be at 20% luminance of the monitor's max white as calibrated.
-                * Measure the greycard with a spot meter.
+               * Send the sRGB monitor full screen grey at sRGB value #7C7C7C.
-                * The meter should read approximately 1/5th of the monitor's maximum white.
+               * The average luminance of the area in view around the monitor should be the same as the monitor grey at #7C7C7C.
-                * For instance, if the monitor is set to 240cd/m^2 max white, then the lighting should be adjusted so the grey card reading is between 42cd/m^2 and 54cd/m^2.
+               * The monitor at #FFFFFF should measure a luminance approximately five times higher than that measures at #7C7C7C.
             * Position monitor toward user in a way that minimizes reflections.
             * Background behind the monitor within the users field of view should be neutral, and about 20% of the monitor's maximum white luminance.